Hydrospheredata/hydro-serving-integrations/README.md

 ## Before you start

-The following rights are required for deploying TrafficShadowing stack.
+The following rights are required for deploying traffic-shadowing stack.

 ```json
 {